zackbouz1/trainning-hangout/README.md

 # Github Foundation Assessment

 ## GitHub Projects
-z001. (very likely exam question) GitHub built-in Project Workflows allows you to automate what happens based on specific events.
-List the Built-in Workflows?
+z001. (very likely exam question) GitHub built-in Project Workflows allows you to automate what happens based on specific events. what are the Built-in Workflows? (list 8)
+  - [ ] Item Labeled (don't fall for this)
   - [x] Item added to project
   - [x] Item reopened
   - [x] Item closed